Oops: Imagine getting caught on the premise that bigger electronic components are more efficient or better than smaller electronic parts...

 Christmas reminds me of the birth of Christ and X-MAS of something totally different...

 The E-M5 III is known for its image quality, pro-level sensor, and tiny noise floor.
-The depth-of-field (DOF) advantage of M43 cameras supported my decision to use f1.4 in these low-light conditions.
-I also knew the E-M5 III cluster AF function would optimize the DOF with the right autofocus point.
+The depth-of-field (DOF) benefit of M43 cameras supported my decision to use f1.4 in these low-light conditions.
+I also knew the E-M5 III cluster AF option will optimize the DOF by selecting the right autofocus point.
 The AI noise filter from Workspace is perfect for ISO 800, 1600, 3200, or 6400 if needed.

-The bright LEDs and overpowering colors of the X-mas show made it difficult to capture what we saw with my standard camera configuration.
-I knew I could review my camera settings with the enhanced raw format and Workspace.
-I also knew I could use EP-7 color functions with the enhanced raw files of my E-M5 III.
+The bright LEDs and overpowering colors of the event made it difficult to duplicate what we saw with my standard camera configuration.
+I knew it's possible to review my camera settings in Workspace and the enhanced raw format.
+I also knew I could use the EP-7's color functions on my enhanced raw files.
 See my articles on Olympus cameras, the TruePic image processor, and Workspace.

 I highlighted several critical aspects about modern image sensors in 2025.
 The most significant aspect is the sensor's optical versus technical characteristics and the photons-to-electrons conversion graph.
 The latter help us to master aspects such as sensor saturation, SNR, and the linear nature of recording reflected light.
 I will focus more on this linear aspect of sensors, the gamma or tonal curve, and color in 2026.
 For example, modern pro-level sensors perform well across this linear range.